superfluid-finance/protocol-monorepo/examples/simple-acl-close/README.md

  - Select `checker()` as the `Function to be called at the resolver (to check task status)`
  - Give the task a name and create it.

+ > Note: You will need to top up some funds in Gelato for the executor to execute transactions on your behalf.

 ## Next Steps
 The written example is only for closing streams, but you can easily modify the resolver to: